For Patients & Caregivers

 CoQ10 may also play a role in preventing migraines (22).
 A small study showed a reduction in the frequency of migraine headaches following supplementation (23), but a randomized trial failed to find benefit (24).
 More research is warranted.
 Further, the observation that patients on statin therapy have decreased concentrations of CoQ10 in muscle cells (25) resulted in efforts to evaluate the benefit of CoQ10 in alleviating statin-induced myalgias.
 Data are inconclusive (26) (27) (28).

 CoQ10 has also been investigated for anticancer effects.
 In a study of patients with hepatocellular carcinoma, coenzyme Q10 levels were positively associated with antioxidant capacity and negatively correlated with inflammation markers, post surgery (37), suggesting a role for CoQ10 as an antioxidant therapy.
 In studies of breast cancer patients, a combination of CoQ10 and L-carnitine was found effective in controlling moderate-severe cancer-related fatigue (CRF) (38).
 And according to case reports, supplementation may be useful for treating the cancer (3) (4), although a randomized trial reported no benefit in improving self-reported fatigue or quality of life (29).
-Further study is needed (39).
+Further research is needed (39).

 CoQ10 may interfere with the actions of warfarin (11) (12).
 Because of its antioxidant property, CoQ10 may also reduce effectiveness of chemotherapy and radiation therapy (13).